 In figure 3 above, a simple reactor similar to the example reactor with detailed balancing calculations shown in the first part of this document is shown.
-In this reactor, used as a de-humidifier (or air conditioner) extracting heat (Q_cold) from ambient air.
-The heat exchanger enter the reactor at a temperature below 0° C, (maybe -11°C like our previous example), condensing the water vapor from the humid air.
+In this reactor, used as a de-humidifier (or air conditioner) extracting heat (Q{cold}) from ambient air.
+The heat exchanger enter the reactor at a temperature below 0° C, (maybe -17°C like our previous example), condensing the water vapor from the humid air.
 The resulting cold air may be used for air conditioning, while the hot side of the heat pump raise the temperature of a heat exchanger to over 100°C.

 The energy used by this type of heat pump, using a zeotropic binary liquid column as reactor fitted with a standard blower (compressor) is extremely low, due to the low compression ratio.
 The compressor only has to produce a pressure high enough to overcome the liquid column hydraulic backpressure.
 This was already described in my paper [6] presented in July 2017.
-In a typical example calculation operating the reactor at 4 Bar Abs, the heat pump so formed may have a COP in excess of 200, making the heat of solution type of heat pump extremely cost-effective.
+In a typical example calculation operating the reactor at 4 Bar Abs, the heat pump so formed may have an electrical efficiency (COP_e) in excess of 200 as the process is mainly driven by heat, making the heat of solution type of heat pump extremely cost-effective.

 To increase the performance even higher, the standard compressor may be replaced with a vapor injector type compressor, as this type of compressor can easily deliver the required differential pressure.
-Using a injector type compressor like figure 4 above, have the added advantage that the power requirements to pump liquid is a lot less than compressing vapor.
+Using an injector type compressor like figure 4 above, have the added advantage that the power requirements to pump liquid is a lot less than compressing vapor.
 In addition, the high pressure drive vapor required by the injector nozzle, could utilize the regenerative concept of extracting the heat required for evaporation from the reactor hot bottom.
-This have the result that the fully regenerative REHOS heat pump so formed, have a calculated COP in the order of 1000, increasing the performance by a factor of 5.
+This have the result that the fully regenerative REHOS heat pump so formed, have a calculated COP_e in the order of 1000, increasing the performance by a factor of 5, again, we note that the vapor generation process in the reactor is heat driven!

 Using a REHOS heat pump for a de-humidifier as sketched in figure 4, below, can extract water from the ambient air at an extremely low energy (and therefore cost) requirement.
 My own calculations prove to me a water from air extract cost of (for electricity) about 20% of the current municipal water cost.
-This could definitely me made into a commercial product for draught-stricken countries, and could be built on large scale also for agricultural use.
+This could definitely be made into a commercial product for draught-stricken countries, and could be built on large scale also for agricultural use.